Robust Optimality of Bundling Goods Beyond Finite Variance: Introduction

-Note that while all marginal distributions are contained in the same ambiguity set, they are not assumed to be identical.
-Hence, the joint distribution $\bP^m = \Pi_{i=1}^m \bP_i$ may consist of different (marginal) $\bP_i \in \cP(\mu,d)$.
-The set $\Pmud$ is non-empty if and only if $0 \leq d < 2\mu$.
-The MAD is a natural dispersion measure that can substitute for the variance (or standard deviation) and is less sensitive to outliers than the variance.
-Furthermore, defining the ambiguity set through the MAD allows distributions with heavy tails that have infinite variance.
-Ambiguity sets based on the MAD have recently gained more interest in the robust revenue maximization literature, see, e.g., \cite{roos2019chebyshev,elmachtoub2021value,chen2023screening}.

-There is ample empirical evidence for heavy-tailed valuations and demand, also spurred by ``the long-tail phenomenon'' seen in online retail where niche products often determine a large share of the total sales \cite{das2021heavy}.
-Examples of reported heavy tails include demand for books \cite{gaffeo2008demand}, movies \cite{bimpikis2016inventory}, spare parts \cite{natarajan2018asymmetry}, and many more \cite{clauset2009power}, and in the majority of cases the tail exponent is such that the mean is finite while the variance is infinite.
-The ambiguity set \eqref{eq:ambi_intro} we consider in this paper conditions on MAD, and hence allows for such heavy-tailed distributions.
+By focusing on the MAD rather than the variance, we depart from much of the existing literature, which typically centers on partial information that ensures finite variance.
+While this is analytically convenient, this excludes distributions with heavy tails that have infinite variance.
+There is ample empirical evidence for heavy-tailed valuations and demand, also spurred by ``the long-tail phenomenon'' seen in online retail, where niche products often determine a large share of the total sales \citep{das2021heavy}.
+Examples of reported heavy tails include demand for books \citep{gaffeo2008demand}, movies \citep{bimpikis2016inventory}, spare parts \citep{natarajan2018asymmetry}, and many more \citep{clauset2009power}, where the tail behavior frequently yields a finite mean but infinite variance.
+Such heavy-tailed behavior can substantially influence revenue outcomes when only partial distributional information is known.

-The robust revenue maximization problem we want to solve can be seen as a two-player game, in which the seller (first player) needs to choose a truthful mechanism $A \in \mathcal{A}_m$ from the set $\mathcal{A}_m$ of allowed truthful mechanisms, after which nature (the second player) chooses a distribution $\Prob^m = \Pi_{i=1}^m \mathbb{P}_i \in \cP^m$ with all (independent) marginal distributions $\mathbb{P}_i \in \cP$, and with the goal of minimizing the expected revenue $\REV(A,\Prob)$ that the seller obtains when using mechanism $A$ to sell $m$ independent goods with random values $X_i \sim \Prob_i$ for $i = 1,\dots,m$.
-Because in this work we want to let $m$ grow large, we will in fact maximize the revenue scaled by $m$.
-That is, we want to solve the maximin problem